Robotics and Autonomous SystemsFind a programme

 You will have your choice of specialist topics from more than 50 academic supervisors.
 The centre is based at the Bristol Robotics Lab, the largest specialist robotics laboratory in the UK, plus you'll have access to all the combined facilities of both partner universities.

-The FARSCOPE CDT programme has no funding for students outside of the EU, but any applications received from self-funded international students will be considered.
+The FARSCOPE CDT programme has funding for a small number of international students each year.
+Applications from self-funded international students will also be considered.

 - Overseas: full-time